The Rise of the Liberation Movements

 The Bangsamoro Organic Law (BOL) and the Bangsamoro Autonomous Region for Muslim Mindanao (BARMM)

 On July 26, 2018, just three days after he delivered his third State of the Nation Address (SONA), President Duterte signed the Bangsamoro Organic Law.
 The long history of peace negotiations with the Moro Islamic Liberation Front (MILF) finally came to fruition.
-The Bangsamoro Autonomous Region for Muslim Mindanao (BARMM) was established with the MILF Chairman Ahod “Murad” Ebrahim as its interim chief minister.
-More Information: The Marawi siege that occurred in May 2017 did not stop president Duterte in pursuing peace in Mindanao.
-Barely two months after, the first draft of the Bangsamoro Basic Law (BBL) was submitted to...On July 26, 2018, just three days after he delivered his third State of the Nation Address (SONA), President Duterte signed the Bangsamoro Organic Law.
-The long history of peace negotiations with the Moro Islamic Liberation Front (MILF) finally came to fruition.
-The Bangsamoro Autonomous Region for Muslim Mindanao (BARMM) was established with the MILF Chairman Ahod “Murad” Ebrahim as its interim chief minister.
+The Bangsamoro Autonomous Region for Muslim Mindanao (BARMM) was established with the MILF Chairman Ahod “Murad” Ebrahim as its interim chief minister.The Marawi siege that occurred in May 2017 did not stop President Duterte in pursuing peace in Mindanao.
+Barely two months after, the first draft of the Bangsamoro Basic Law (BBL) was submitted to him on July 17, 2017.

 After the first public consultation in Mindanao from May 30-31, 2018, led by Senators Zubiri, Angara, Ejercito, and Hontiveros in Cotabato, the House of Representatives unanimously passed the BBL on its third and final reading.
 This bill, which aims to replace the ARMM, was certified as urgent by President Rodrigo Duterte and passed with 227 votes in favor, 11 against, and 2 abstentions.
 The final version of the BBL, which was renamed the Organic Law for the Bangsamoro Autonomous Region in Muslim Mindanao, or the Bangsamoro Organic Law (BOL), also known as Republic Act No. 11054 was approved by the 29-member bicameral committee on July 18, 2018, after six days of late-night discussions and multiple challenges.
 On July 23, 2018, the House of Representatives and the Senate ratified the proposed Bangsamoro Organic Law.
-Finally on July 27, 2018, President Rodrigo Duterte signed Republic Act No. 11054, known as the Bangsamoro Organic Law, three days after delivering his third State of the Nation Address and following the law’s ratification by both the Senate and the House of Representatives.
+Finally, on July 27, 2018, President Rodrigo Duterte signed Republic Act No. 11054, known as the Bangsamoro Organic Law, three days after delivering his third State of the Nation Address and following the law’s ratification by both the Senate and the House of Representatives.

 Challenge to peace, however, continued when Jolo Cathedral was bombed by an alleged foreign terrorist.
 At least 20 people, military and civilians, were killed and 111 injured.
 The bombing took place a few days after the plebiscite for the BBL that would create the Bangsamoro Autonomous Region for Muslim Mindanao (BBL).
-Sulu also voted to be excluded in the said BARMM.
-Still this incident did not hamper President Duterte’s commitment to peace.
-Finally on March 09, 2019, the Bangsamoro Transition Authority that would govern the BARMM was inaugurated with MILF chairman as the interim chief minister.
+Sulu also voted to be excluded from the said BARMM.
+Still, this incident did not hamper President Duterte’s commitment to peace.
+Finally, on March 09, 2019, the Bangsamoro Transition Authority that would govern the BARMM was inaugurated with MILF chairman as the interim chief minister.
 Kumander Bravo was also appointed BTA member. the BTA is composed of 80 members, 41 will be appointed by MILF while the remaining 39 will come from the government side.

-The BARMM consists of 5 provinces, 3 cities, 116 municipalities, 2,590 barangays and 1 special geographic area (SGA) with assured funding of an annual block grant which is 5% share of the national internal revenue or some 59 billion pesos.
+The BARMM consists of 5 provinces, 3 cities, 116 municipalities, 2,590 barangays, and 1 special geographic area (SGA) with assured funding of an annual block grant which is 5% share of the national internal revenue or some 59 billion pesos.
 Before his term ended, President Duterte approved the extension of the BTA until 2025.

 Sources: